 Educate users on the potential for bias in AI systems so they can select and use these tools more thoughtfully.

-When AI tools generate instructional content, it's vital for teachers to verify that this content aligns with the curriculum standards and learning objectives.
+When AI tools generate instructional content, it's vital for teachers to verify that this content is accurate and aligns with the curriculum standards and learning objectives.

 See See Principle 3.
 Knowledge and Principle 6.
 Agency for more information.